sr99622/onvif-mcp/README.md

 ## ONVIF MCP

 This project builds a secure IP camera network with enterprise grade OAuth authentication and isolated private network ONVIF cameras.
-Cameras are configured such that there is no direct access between the cameras and the local network or wider internet.
+Cameras can be configured such that there is no direct access between the cameras and the local network or wider internet.
 All camera network traffic is proxied by a single secure server.
+The system includes web based switchboard apps that can select single camera views or multi-camera views of live streams.

 The system employs a Hermes Agent with elevated privileges to build and manage the system.
 The configurations described here have been tested using a locally hosted instance of Qwen3.8 27B inference model as the source of intelligence.
 If inference is locally hosted, the system is fully autonomous and does not require any external internet connection to function once it has been set up.

+Clients can connect to the camera web apps without further configuration beyond entering authorization credentials.
+Hermes can be configured on the client side to give the agent full control over camera operation including PTZ functions with additional security safeguards.

 ## System Requirements